-Alternatives: Instead of setting a goal that you don’t have full control over, commit to changing a habit.
+Alternatives to goals that are not under your control: Instead of setting a goal that you don’t have full control over, commit to changing a habit.

 If you want to lose weight, make a commitment to work out at the gym three times a week, or to fill your pantry with healthy foods.